voltsparx/Silica-X/README.md

 </p>

 > **Power Summary**
+> Silica-X is a fast, modular OSINT framework designed for identity, surface, and fusion intelligence workflows.
+It uses multi-engine orchestration (async, threading, scheduler, and parallel execution) to gather, correlate, and score open-source signals with structured reporting. <br>
 > Silica-X is built to run intelligence workflows as one coordinated system:
 > `profile`, `surface`, `fusion`, and `orchestrate`.
 >